Information and legislation

 Amenity use of Harbour facilities

-If you wish to use Ports Division facilities please complete the 'request for amenity use of harbour form' available to download on this page.
+If you wish to use Harbours Division facilities please complete the 'request for amenity use of harbour form' available to download on this page.

 The Coastal Code is a resource designed to provide guidelines for good practice around the Isle of Man Coastal Areas.